GideonBrimleaf/hotwire_101/README.md

 If you're going to be hot-reloading the assets for changes - make sure that your asset directory is empty with `bin/rake assets:clobber` before starting the server

+Stimulus might be borked in this particular project as Bootstrap gem was added and

+Might need to start again if playing with that